rafapaezbas/ordoemacs/ordoemacs.md

               (disable-ordoemacs-mode))))
 ```
 #### What is /dev/shm?
-`/dev/shm` is a temporary that uses RAM normally functioning as a shared memory space for inter process communication.
+`/dev/shm` is a temporary folder that uses RAM normally functioning as a shared memory space for inter process communication.
 ### Usage
 Create a file with extension ".ordo".
 After save, the `encrypt`  function will execute, encrypting the file using `/dev/shm` and storing the content in the buffer file location.
 In order to use it, the usb-storage must be mounted.
 ## Some conclusions.